-Dr. Lam is a Clinical Psychologist.
-She received her Doctorate Degree in Clinical Psychology and Master's Degree in Counseling Psychology from John.
+Dr. Lam received her Doctorate Degree in Clinical Psychology and Master's Degree in Counseling Psychology from John.
 F. Kennedy University.
 She completed her undergraduate education at the University of California, Davis, where she received a Bachelor's Degree with double majors in Psychology and Sociology.
-Dr. Lam is currently enrolled in the Applied Behavior Analysis program through UCLA to pursue a certification as a Board Certified Behavior Analysis in pursuant of a Doctoral designation.
+Dr. Lam is currently enrolled in the Applied Behavior Analysis program through the University of California, Los Angeles to pursue a certification as a Board Certified Behavior Analyst.

-Dr. Lam's first interest and curiosity in human behavior developed when she was in the seventh grade and continued to develop when she was given the opportunity in 2003 to intern at Agnews Developmental Center.
+Dr. Lam's first interest and curiosity in human behavior developed during her adolescent years.
+This interest continued to develop when she was given the opportunity in 2003 to intern at Agnews Developmental Center.
 Before Agnews closed its doors in 2009, it was one of California's oldest and largest treatment facility for individuals with developmental disabilities.
-Dr. Lam has continued to expand in her repertoire in the treatment of mental, neurological and development disorders for all ages and demographics.

-During her doctoral studies, Dr. Lam was particularly interested in autistic disorder to expand on her passion in the study of human behavior.
+During her doctoral studies, Dr. Lam was particularly interested in Autistic Disorder, which expanded her passion in the study of human behavior.
 Her dissertation research explored the experience of Asian American mothers raising children with Autistic Disorder.
 The cultural and traditional beliefs regarding mental disorders were examined along with the personal, social, and cultural experiences of raising children with Autistic Disorder.
 This study found common themes shared among Asian American mothers in their understanding, perspective, parenting styles, distressing factors, cultural beliefs, and values of Autistic Disorder.
 The results reflect the unique cultural experiences that Asian American mothers have in raising children with Autistic Disorder due to cultural factors and influences.

 To read the full dissertation research, please visit: